 - the role of women

-Background Information for Teachers and Students
+Background Notes for Teachers and Students

 The opportunities for Australian women to participate actively in World War I (WWI) were limited.
 Nursing provided the greatest avenue for women to serve, both overseas and in Australia.
 Over the course of the war, more than 3000 Australian women served with the Australian Army Nursing Service (AANS), as Royal Australian Navy Nurses and with allied organisations including the Red Cross and Queen Alexandra’s Imperial Military Nursing Service.
 Working in medical facilities that included hospitals, hospital ships and trains, and casualty clearing stations near the front line, these women served in places that included France, Belgium, Egypt, England, Gallipoli, Italy, India and the Middle East.
 During WWI, twenty five Australian nurses died in service.